 Justworks bills for voluntary STD semimonthly.
-Your monthly cost will be split across two payrolls per month.
+Your monthly cost will be split across the first and second paycheck of the month.
 If you’re on a semi-monthly payroll schedule, you will have a deduction for every paycheck.
 If you are on a biweekly or weekly payroll schedule, you will have a deduction for 24 paychecks out of the year.
-Additional frequency information:

-- If there are 3 biweekly paydays in a given month, deductions will occur on the 1st paycheck of the month and on the 1st paycheck after the 15th of the month.
+Please note, if there are 3 biweekly paydays in a given month, deductions will occur on the 1st paycheck of the month and on the 1st paycheck on/after the 15th of the month.

 How much does voluntary STD cost?

 The cost to you is based on your current income.
 If your income increases or decreases, so will your monthly cost.
 Your monthly cost is determined by taking your weekly benefit and multiplying it by the policy rate per $10 of covered benefit.